General Dental Informtion

 As time passes, periodontitis separates the gum from the teeth and creates a distance between them.
-Plaques form in the dent gingival junction and weaken the bones around the tooth.
+Plaques form in the dentogingival junction and weaken the bones around the tooth.
 Periodontitis is a common disease, and many people in its early stages can be treated with correct oral and dental care, but ignoring periodontitis can cause jawbone recession and teeth loss .A diseased gum, however, is red, loose, and bleeds easily, such that the blood may spill on the pillow while sleeping.
 Sometimes the gum is inflamed and creates a bad mouth odor.

-The Characteristics of a Healthy Gum
+Characteristics of A Healthy Gum

-A healthy gum is pink, strong, thin, has acanthi matching the edges of teeth, and a gum surface with an orange skin and a scabrous condition Gums are made of soft tissues that surround the ends of teeth (dental roots).
+A healthy gum is pink, strong, thin, has acanthi matching the edges of teeth, and a gum surface with an orange skin and a scabrous condition.
+Gums are made of soft tissues that surround the ends of teeth (dental roots).
 Taking care of gums is as important as taking care of teeth.
 Periodontitis is an infection that causes microbial plaque, which is the adhesive layer that accumulates on the teeth and gums.

 Bleeding Gums